swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### User Stories

+* As a user, I want to be able to easily understand the sole purpose of the website and comprehend the rationale into why it has been built and developed
+* As a user, I want to be assured that the website overall and its content can be viewed clearly on a range of devices
+* As a user, I expect to be given instructions as guidance into the rules which is easily understood as to how the game is to be played and the learning outcome of it
+* As a user, I want to comfortably be allowed to commence the game when I am prepared and it is suitably convenient
+* As a user, I expect to see an image depicting a sign that represents a letter in sequence to form a word and be assisted in a resourceful manner when there is a moment of doubt
+* As a user, I want the game to determine whether my thought was correct or incorrect
+* As a user, I expect the game to provide a way to restart it subsequent to the current play mode upon of it ending
+* As a user, I would like to be able to visually view my score in the current game to gain confidence in the ability to learn
+* As a user, I expect to be able to access contact details into the owner of the website, should I wish to reach out by raising queries, commend the game by providing feedback
+* As a user, I would like to explore any other projects that the developer has constructed

 <!-- Testing - this will be more complex according to Igor as functionality will require testing as well